Are you looking for the benefits of Brazil Nuts? Read on to know more about the brazil nuts benefits for health and overall wellbeing.

 Did you know that most of the United State’s supply of brazil nuts comes from Bolivia?
 Since they are easy to nibble on, brazil nuts are many people’s to-go snacks to curb hunger on the go.
 Brazil nuts are extremely expensive.
 On average, a pound bag of brazil nuts costs almost $17.

 But despite the high price, its demand never drops.
 These trees are now being harvested worldwide to meet their global demand.
 But what’s the secret?
 Why is this nut so expensive yet so in demand?

 These crescent-shaped nuts are often seen in bowls of mixed nuts but stand out quite well among almonds, pecans, and walnuts.
 Once cracked open from its triangular outer shell, brazil nut has a light, smooth texture and an almost buttery taste.
 This nut is globally famous for being one of the largest sources of Selenium.
 It is one of the essential minerals our body needs to function correctly.
 100 grams of brazil nuts provide approx. 656 calories.

 Potassium: 659 mg

 Magnesium: 33% of reference daily intake (RDI) of 55mcg.

 Phosphorus: 30% of RDI

-Brazil nuts are so high in Selenium that just one nut contains 96 micrograms (mcg), while other nuts include less than 1 mcg.
-Furthermore, these nuts have 37% polyunsaturated fatty acid, which is beneficial for heart health.
+Brazil nuts are so high in Selenium that just one nut contains 96 micrograms (mcg), while others include less than 1 mcg.
+Furthermore, these nuts have 37% polyunsaturated fatty acid, which benefits heart health.